IDNameDescriptionLinksSegmentsActions

 88Southwick Rail Trail1

-92Wakefield Rail TrailThe Wakefield section will extend an additional 1.6 miles from Fosters Lane to the Galvin Middle School, and also connect to the planned Lynnfield Rail Trail.2
+92Wakefield Rail TrailThe Wakefield Rail Trail has 0.91 miles paved, and is planned to be 1.9 miles: 1.6 miles from Fosters Lane to the Galvin Middle School, and 0.3 miles to the Wakefield border with the Lynnfield-Wakefield Rail Trail - Phase 2 project.3

 93Clipper City Rail TrailThe Clipper City Rail Trail (3.3 miles, paved) connects the MBTA commuter rail station to the Harborwalk along the waterfront.
 A newer section follows the bank of the Merrimack River to Water Street and connects through the South End under High Street to Parker Street in Newbury.
 It showcases sculptures, a gallery of local paintings, and views over the Merrimack River estuary with great birdwatching.
 The Clipper City Rail Trail connects to the southern end of Salisbury's Eastern Marsh Trail via the Route 1 Gillis Bridge.1